 Lease revenue is not considered revenue from contracts with customers and is recognized following operating lease standards.
-The Company is the lessor in operating lease agreements with telecommunications companies under which cellular phone antennas are placed on the Company's property.
+The Company is the lessor in operating lease agreements with telecommunications companies under which cellular phone antennas are placed on the Company's Company's property.

-Allowance for credit losses
+Allowance for credit losses Credit Losses

 The Company measures expected credit losses for Customer Receivables, Other Receivables, and Unbilled Revenue on an aggregated level.
 These receivables are generally trade receivables due in one year or less or expected to be billed and collected in one year or less.
-The expected credit losses for Other Receivables and Unbilled Revenue are inconsequential.
+The expected credit losses for Other Receivables and

+Unbilled Revenue are inconsequential.
 Customer receivables include receivables for water and wastewater services provided to residential customers, business, industrial, public authorities, and other customers.
 The expected credit losses for business, industrial, public authorities, and other customers are inconsequential.
 The overall risks related to the Company's receivables are low as water and wastewater services are seen as essential services.
 The estimate for the allowance for credit losses is based on a historical loss ratio, in conjunction with a qualitative assessment of elements that impact the collectability of receivables to determine if the allowance for credit losses should be further adjusted.
-Management's assessment contemplates available current information such as changes in economic factors, regulatory matters, industry trends, payment options and programs available to customers, and the methods that the Company is able to utilize to ensure payment.
+Management's assessment adjusted in accordance with the accounting guidance for credit losses.
+Management contemplates available current information such as changes in economic factors, regulatory matters, industry trends, payment options and programs available to customers, and the methods that the Company is able to utilize to ensure payment.

 The Company reviews its allowance for credit losses utilizing a quantitative assessment, which includes a trend analysis of customer billings and collections, agings by customer class, and unemployment rates.
-The Company also utilizes a qualitative assessment, which considers the future collectability on customer outstanding balances, management's estimate of the cash recovery, and a general assessment of the economic conditions in the locations the Company serves.
+The Company also utilizes a qualitative assessment, which considers the future collectability on customer outstanding balances, management's management's estimate of the cash recovery, and a general assessment of the economic conditions in the locations the Company serves.
 Based on these assessments, the Company adjusts its allowance for credit losses.
+The Company has also taken into account \$82.0 million of funds that the Company received in April of 2024 from the Extended Program for eligible customers in California (refer to Note 11, "Subsequent Events" for more details).
+The Extended Program was created by the California Legislature, and is administered by the State Water Resources Control Board (Water Board) and provides relief to community water and wastewater systems for unpaid bills - arrearages - related to the COVID-19 pandemic.
+Based on the above assessments, the Company adjusted its allowance for credit losses accordingly.

-The following table presents the activity in the allowance for credit losses for the 9-month period ended September 30, 2023 and 12-month period ended December 31, 2022:
+The following table presents the activity in the allowance for credit losses for the 9-month period three months ended September 30, 2023 March 31, 2024 and 12-month period twelve months ended December 31, 2022 December 31, 2023:

-Allowance for credit losses September 30, 2023 December 31, 2022 Beginning balance \$ 5,629 \$ 3,743 Provision for credit loss expense 3,274 5,887 Write-offs (4,527) (4,380) Recoveries 413 379 Total ending allowance balance \$ 4,789 \$ 5,629
+Allowance for credit losses September 30, 2023 December 31, 2022 March 31, 2024 March 31, 2024 December 31, 2023 Beginning balance Beginning balance \$ 5,629 \$ 3,743 Provision for credit loss Provision for credit loss expense expense 3,274 5,887 Write-offs Write-offs (4,527) (4,380) Recoveries Recoveries 413 379